Superior Energy Services: Foundation and early years

+Strategic transaction 2019

+In December 2019, Superior Energy Services announced a transaction to divest certain U.S. land-based service lines and combine them with Forbes Energy Services Ltd. to form a new publicly traded entity focused on U.S. completion, production, and water solutions.
+The divested businesses included service rigs, coiled tubing, wireline, pressure control, flowback, fluid management, and accommodations.

+Under the terms of the agreement, Superior Energy would retain a controlling economic interest in the combined entity (“Newco”), initially approximately 65%, adjusting to approximately 52% following the conversion of preferred equity.
+The transaction also included plans to reduce up to $500 million of the company’s 2021 senior notes through a combination of debt reduction and maturity extension.

+The transaction was approved by the boards of both companies and was expected to close in the first quarter of 2020.
+David Dunlap was expected to become Chief Executive Officer of the new entity, while Chief Financial Officer Westy Ballard was designated to succeed him as President and Chief Executive Officer of Superior Energy Services.
+According to the company, the appointment reflected its formal succession planning process and Ballard's experience across global operations, finance, and strategy.

+However, in early 2020, the onset of the COVID-19 pandemic and the resulting disruption in global energy markets and capital markets delayed and ultimately prevented the completion of the transaction as originally contemplated.

-Bankruptcy and restructuring 2020 - 2021
+Restructuring 2020 - 2021

 In 2020, the Company and certain of its subsidiaries announced their intent to file for Chapter 11 protective bankruptcy which was approved in January 2021.

 On February 3, 2021, Superior Energy released a press release stating the company had emerged from bankruptcy.
-On February 4, 2021, Superior Energy stock, under symbol SPNX, was deleted, and became worthless.
+On February 4, 2021, Superior Energy stock, under symbol SPNX, was deleted.
 This had been foretold by the company in documents filed by the company with the U.S. Securities and Exchange Commission as part of its bankruptcy process.

-On March 22, 2021, Superior Energy announced the removal of CEO David Dunlap and CFO Wesley Ballard.
+On March 22, 2021, Superior Energy Services announced the mutual resignations of President and Chief Executive Officer David Dunlap and Chief Financial Officer Westy Ballard.
+The company credited both executives with leading the organization through a period of significant financial challenge, resulting in a streamlined portfolio of operating companies, positive cash flow, and a strengthened balance sheet with reduced debt.

-In 2021, as part of a transformation initiative, the Company divested certain of its North American labor-intensive businesses.
+In 2021, the company also divested certain North American labor-intensive businesses, including assets that had previously been identified for separation in the company’s 2019 strategic transaction, as part of a broader transformation initiative.

 New direction 2022 - Present

 On January 21, 2022, Superior released a PR announcing the appointment of Brian K. Moore as President and CEO.
 Mr. Moore had previously held the position of Senior Executive Vice President at Superior for 16 years.

 In 2024, the company announced a change in leadership with Brian Moore stepping down and the appointment of David J. Lesar, who was the previous CEO of Halliburton.